ZaQuarius15/programming-univbasics-4-crud/README.md

 #  └── ["this", "array", 7, 20, "has", 45, "integers", "&", "strings", 309]
 ```

-It is possible to create an array that contains disparate data types.
+It is possible to create an array that contains different data types.
 In other
-words, you could create an array like the one above, that stores both strings
+words, you could create an array like the one above that stores both strings
 and integers.
-This is generally discouraged, however.
+However, this is generally discouraged.
 It's best to keep your
 arrays populated with only one kind of element.

-## Adding Items to an Array
+## Add Items to an Array

 If an array is a storage container for a list of data, then we can imagine
 adding and removing individual items.
 Let's take a look at how we can add
 elements to an array.

-### Shovel Method
+### The Shovel Method

-The shovel method employs the "shovel" operator (`<<`) and allows you to add
+The **shovel** method employs the "shovel" operator (`<<`) and allows you to add
 ("shovel") items onto the *end* of an array:

 ```ruby